savionlevi/JavaChallenges/README.md

 # JavaChallenges

-# Here are some java challenges i've completed
+# In this repo are some java challenges i've completed